St Ives September Festival: What to See & Do

 Street Entertainment & Atmosphere

-The festival opens with a burst of street entertainment, including marching bands, performances in the open air.
+The festival includes a whole host of street entertainment (yet to be confirmed), including marching bands, performances in the open air.
 Great for wandering, getting surprised, and absorbing the local atmosphere.
 Buskers, small pop-ups, impromptu performances across venues add to the festival’s charm.

 Tips for Getting the Most Out of the Festival

-Book in advance for ticketed shows: Popular performances (like Fascinating Aida, Talland House Garden Talks) often sell out early.
+Book in advance for ticketed shows: Popular performances often sell out early.

 Plan your days with variety: mix events (e.g. a workshop or talk in the morning, an exhibition in the afternoon, live music or theatre in the evening).